thriveweb/great-start-elc/content/pages/refer-friend.md

 ---
 template: ReferFriend
-slug: parents/refer-friend
 title: Refer a Friend
 ---
-See referral reward voucher for our Terms and conditions.
+See referral [reward voucher](/images/uploads/referral.pdf) for our Terms and conditions.